Princess Academy: Companion Books

 A sequel, Princess Academy: Palace of Stone, was published in August 2012.
 The story follows Miri and her princess academy friends going to Asland to help the future princess, Britta, prepare for her wedding.
 Miri is also allowed to attend school at the Queen's Castle and befriends a number of students, whose apparent sophistication and exciting lives fascinate her until she learns of their frightening plans to overthrow the monarchy.
 Torn between loyalty to the princess and her new friends' ideas, between an old love and a new crush, and between her small mountain home and the bustling city, Miri looks to find her own way in this new place.

 Subsequently, a third book was published in February 2015, titled Princess Academy: The Forgotten Sisters.
 After spending a year in Asland, Miri is looking forward to returning to Mount Eskel and reuniting with her family, but is unexpectedly ordered by the king to become the tutor at a princess academy for three royal sisters: Astrid, Felissa, and Susanna.
 Miri reluctantly agrees to journey to Lesser Alva, a swampy and remote territory where the sisters are residing when she learns that her beloved Mount Eskel could be lost in an impending war against a neighboring nation of Stora and that the successful marriage of one of sisters to Stora's king may save Asland.
 Miri is forced to endure the challenge of educating the three independently minded girls against suspicious locals and the natural dangers of the swamp land, while discovering that there is a greater mystery regarding the true identities of the three girls and the war looming closer than she realizes.

 Adaptations

-The novel was adapted into a play by Lisa Hall Hagen which premiered May 29, 2015, at Brigham Young University's Pardoe Theatre.
+The novel was adapted into two theatrical productions.
+The first was a play by Lisa Hall Hagen which premiered May 29, 2015, at Brigham Young University's Pardoe Theatre.
 The play was nominated for an AML Award for drama.
+The Kensington Theatre Company in South Jordan, Utah, then adapted the novel into a musical, featuring Scandinavian folk music.

-The Kensington Theatre Company in South Jordan, Utah, adapted the novel into a musical, featuring Scandinavian folk music.
+In 2026, Hale adapted her novel into a graphic novel with illustrations by Victoria Ying.
+Kirkus Reviews noted that the story "translates well to the graphic medium".